garysweaver/otw/README.md

 Should work with ActiveRecord, and may work with Mongoid and MongoMapper since we try to include the current_controller method on those if they exist.

 Please don't misuse this.
 Models in Rails should not be concerned with the controller.
-However, sometimes you might want to have a callback that sets the `current_controller.request.remote_ip` in a field, etc. and this gem provides a way to do that without relying on another gem.
+However, sometimes you might want to have a callback that sets the `current_controller.request.remote_ip` in a field, etc.

 Use at your own risk.